GreatDevelopers/WorkshopTraining/Shops/Machine/Machine-Job1.md

 needle.
 Repeat the procedure till the needle touches uniformly.

 Step - 3.
-Setting The Tool - Hold the turning tool in a tool post in such a way that it projects out of the tool post as little as practicable to avoid leverage i.e. approx. 30 mm to 35 mm.
+Setting The Tool - Hold the turning tool in a tool post in such a way that it projects out of the tool post as little as practicable to avoid leverage i.e. approx. 30mm to 35mm.
 The cutting edge of the tool should coincide with the centre axis of the workpiece.

 Step - 4.
 Turning - The larger diameter (OD of gear blank) is obtained by first.
-Giving one or more rough cuts, then finally a finishing cut of not more than 0.75 mm.
+Giving one or more rough cuts, then finally a finishing cut of not more than 0.75mm.
 Direction of feed should be towards the head stock.

 Diameter of gear blank = (N+2)M

 Step - 5.
 Step Turning -
-1. Mark 25 mm length from face end and reduce the diameter to 27 mm up to 135 mm length from face end.
+1. Mark 25mm length from face end and reduce the diameter to 27mm up to 135mm length from face end.
-2. Again mark 87 mm length from face end and reduce the diameter from 27 mm to 25.4 mm up to 135 mm length from face end.
+2. Again mark 87mm length from face end and reduce the diameter from 27mm to 25.4mm up to 135mm length from face end.
-3. Mark 25 mm length from face end and reduce the diameter from 27 mm to 21 mm up to 45 mm length from face end.
+3. Mark 25mm length from face end and reduce the diameter from 27mm to 21mm up to 45mm length from face end.

 Step - 6.
 Facing - All the faces of different steps are faced with the help of parting off  tool.